Germany Travel Guide

 Cologne Skyline

-And if carving out some time to revel in one of Europe’s bonafide must-sees isn’t quite enough, Cologne offers a barrage of interesting museums (umm chocolate, anyone?), Roman ruins, postmodern quirks, and typical traditional German architectural charms in its lovely Altstadt—all washed down with a crisp mug of wonderful Kölsch alongside the Rhine River.
+And if carving out time to revel in one of Europe’s bonafide must-sees isn’t quite enough, Cologne offers a barrage of interesting museums (umm chocolate, anyone?), Roman ruins, postmodern quirks, and typical traditional German architectural charms in its lovely Altstadt—all washed down with a crisp mug of wonderful Kölsch alongside the Rhine River.

 Ready to start planning a trip to Cologne?
 Here are some helpful resources: